-Development cooperation must boost inclusiveness and put cross-cutting emphasis on gender equality, the empowerment of women and girls and the inclusion of youth and other marginalized groups.
+11. Development cooperation must boost inclusiveness and put cross-cutting emphasis on gender equality, the empowerment of women and girls and the inclusion of youth and other marginalized groups.
 It should support whole-of-government approaches that give new impetus to mainstreaming gender equality and youth inclusion more effectively into all stages of policymaking, budgeting and service delivery.

-Development cooperation must become more risk-informed, conflict-sensitive and "resilience-smart," with stronger links to climate action to build sustainable and resilient societies.
-This means addressing the from managing disasters to managing and reducing risk and building resilience.
+12. Development cooperation must become more risk-informed, conflict-sensitive and facilitate the development of resilience, with stronger links to climate action to build sustainable and resilient societies.
+This means addressing the significant links between conflict, instability and poverty in policies and actions.
+And it means taking genuinely integrated approaches to achieving the Sustainable Development Goals.
+Greater and well-tailored support should be provided in particular to countries with limited capacities to move from managing disasters to managing and reducing risk and building resilience.
 Such support should build on existing national capacities and policy frameworks and put greater emphasis on strengthening the relevant institutions at the national and subnational levels.
 National Governments should take the lead in assessing capacity gaps and identifying the support needed from international actors.

-"Do not wait for peace to start building lasting solutions for development." significant links between conflict, instability and poverty in policies and actions.
-And it means taking genuinely integrated approaches to achieving the Sustainable Development Goals (SDGs).
-Greater and well-tailored support should be provided in particular to countries with limited capacities to move pressure on Governments to finance climate change adaptation and mitigation, as well as reconstruction from disasters.
+13. The speed, predictability and accessibility of climate financing, especially for least developed countries and small island developing States, should be further improved.
+Climate change is putting increasing pressure on Governments to finance climate change adaptation and mitigation, as well as reconstruction from disasters.
 The prevalent use of debt instruments in climate finance raises concerns, given the already rising level of indebtedness among developing countries.
 Efforts must also be strengthened to avoid double counting and to keep the \$100 billion that has been committed to climate finance, as part of the Cancun agreements, distinct from other ODA commitments.